AdrianaSakeena/quantum_interference_simulator/README.md

 # Quantum Interference Simulator

-This project builds a classical foundation for a quantum interference simulator.
-It begins by modeling particle detection on a finite-resolution screen using classical probability laws, and then extends the same experimental setup to demonstrate how quantum superposition produces interference patterns.
+This project presents a mathematical simulation of the double-slit experiment using quantum mechanical principles.
+Rather than treating electrons as classical particles, they are modeled as complex-valued probability amplitudes whose superposition determines observable outcomes on a detection screen.

-The goal is to isolate exactly which classical assumptions fail and why quantum mechanics is required.
+The goal is to demonstrate that interference and diffractino arise naturally from the mathematical structure of quantum mechanics.

 ## Experiment 1: Single Slit Measurement (Classical Prediction)
 - Particles are sampled from a Gaussian distribution, representing the angular spread of particles emerging from a single slit.
 - The detector has finite spatial resolution.
 - The probability density on the screen is reconstructed via a histogram of particle impacts.

+  Model Assumptions:
+- One-dimensional propagation
+- Non-interacting particles
+- Idealized slit and screen
+- Measurement modeled probabilistically

 This baseline experiment is used to validate the detector model and classical sampling approach before introducing two slits, quantum superposition,